Avatar: The Last Airbender

 Parents Need to Know

-Parents need to know that this series isn't a one-dimensional display of cartoon violence.
+Parents need to know that Avatar: The Last Airbender isn't a one-dimensional display of cartoon violence.
 The well-developed fantasy material includes a spiritual aspect that underlies much of the plot, making it an epic martial arts tale, rather than a bang-'em-up show.
 As long as you're OK with the show's level of action, it's a fine pick for grade-schoolers.

 What's the story?